stackoverflowed/NiFiMCP/README.md

-## NiFi MCP (Multi-purpose Conversational Platform)
+## NiFi MCP (Model Context Protocol)

-This repository contains the NiFi MCP (Model Context Protocol) project.
+This repository contains the NiFi MCP project.
 It provides a chat interface allowing users to interact with Apache NiFi instances using natural language queries.
 The system uses a Large Language Model (LLM) integrated with custom tools (MCP Tools) that can communicate with the NiFi API to retrieve information, document flows, and create and perform actions on NiFi components.

 It has been tested with Nifi versions 1.23 and 1.28, but could work on other versions assuming the Nifi REST Api stays consistent.
 While it is quite functional, you will find that the type of LLM model you use will have a big effect on how well it follows your instructions.
 I have found o4-mini and gpt-4.1 to be good.